Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 - [MySQL](http://www.mysql.com) - Backend storage engine.
 - [OpenSSL](http://www.openssl.org/) - An encryption library.
 (It comes preinstalled on Mac OS X and Ubuntu.)
 - [ImageMagick](http://www.imagemagick.org/) - An image processing library we use to resize uploaded photos.
-- [Git](http://git-scm.com/) - A version control system, which you will need to download the Diaspora source code from github.
+- [Git](http://git-scm.com/) - A version control system, which you will need to download the Diaspora source code from GitHub.
 - [Redis](http://redis.io/) - A persistent key-value store that we use via [resque](https://github.com/defunkt/resque) for background job processing.

 After you have Ruby installed on your system, you also need: